 My Go-To Creamy Sauce For Mexican-Inspired Dishes

-If you keep a container of Cilantro Lime Crema in the fridge, taco night basically plans itself. 🙌🏻 This zesty sauce stirs together in five minutes with just five everyday ingredients, yet its cool, citrusy punch instantly wakes up everything from crispy carnitas to a platter of roasted veggies.
-I’m especially fond of spooning it over our flaky grilled fish tacos for a Baja‑style finish or drizzling it onto chipotle‑spiced salmon tacos where the bright lime cuts through the rich, smoky fish.
+If you keep a container of cilantro lime crema in the fridge, taco night basically plans itself. 🙌🏻 This zesty sauce stirs together in five minutes with just five everyday ingredients, yet its cool, citrusy punch instantly wakes up everything from crispy carnitas to a platter of roasted veggies.
+I’m especially fond of spooning it over our flaky grilled fish tacos where the bright lime cuts through the rich, smoky chili rub.

 Mexican crema is a thick, slightly sour cream that is made from cultured heavy cream.
-It has a slightly tangy flavor and a smooth texture.
-Crema is often used as a condiment in Mexican cuisine, such as on tacos, burritos, and enchiladas.
-We also enjoy it as a dip for chips or veggies!
+It’s often used as a condiment in Mexican cuisine, such as on tacos, burritos, or enchiladas, though it’s great as a dip for chips too.

 If the crema is too thick, whisk in a teaspoon of water or milk.
 Too thin?
-Add a spoonful of sour cream (or Mexican crema, if using).
+Add an extra spoonful of sour cream.
 Aim for a texture that drizzles off a spoon in a slow ribbon.

 Ari’s Best Tips!

-- For the richest, use whole fat sour cream.
+- For the richest taste, use whole fat sour cream.

-- Use the tender cilantro stems: The thin stems are loaded with flavor and blend just as easily as the leaves—less waste, more cilantro flavor.
+- Don’t toss the tender cilantro stems: They’re loaded with flavor and blend just as easily as the leaves—less waste, more cilantro flavor.
 Skip the tough bottom inch.

 Storage Tip